Sakeswap/sakeperp-arbitrageur/README.md

-# Attentions
+# Warning

-Pay attention that this code is provided for educational purposes only.
+Please be warned that this code is provided for educational purposes only.

 1. Derivatives trading carries substantial risks and possible loss of up to 100% of your funds.

    Please review the definitions of each parameter in the code carefully.
-Make sure you fully understand the parameters like leverage, trigger conditions, exit conditions and etc before trading.
+Make sure you fully understand the parameters like leverage, trigger conditions, exit conditions etc before trading.

 2. Perpetual contract trading may be regulated in your jurisdiction.